chakaz/reflang/README.md

 * Support library, which allows generic and abstract coding ("find class by name", "invoke method by name", etc).

-Reflang understands your code exactly like clang does, so by combining reflang in your build process you can get always updated reflection information with no effort.
+Reflang understands your code exactly like clang does, so by integrating Reflang in your build process you can get always updated reflection information with no effort.

+## Examples
+Check out the tests/ directory, which shows pretty much all features supported by Reflang.

+Each test is made of 3 files:
+* X.src.hpp -- this is the source code which will be used for reflection;
+* X.gen.hpp -- this is the generated reflection code (try reading it!);
+* X.test.cpp -- this is the test code which uses the 2 above.

 ## Using
 Please check this section later.